-With the new cooled tube reactor module, a dry ice heat exchanger is used to generate chilled nitrogen which is used to cool the cooled tube reactor down to the low temperatures required.
-No external recirculating chiller is required, and the reactor temperature set point is completely programmable, under control of either the simple front panel controls or the Flow Commander™ control software.
+With the new cooled tube reactor module, a dry ice-cooled gas generator is used to generate chilled nitrogen which is used to cool the cooled tube reactor down to the low temperatures required.
+No external recirculating chiller is required, and the reactor temperature set point is completely programmable, under the control of either the simple front panel controls or the R-Series control software.

 “Pre-cooling” and Quenching

-For this reason, Vapourtec have included the mixer that precedes the reactor within the cooled housing, along with the actual reactor, so the reagents are already in the cooled zone when they first meet.
-Not only that, but lengths of “pre-cooling tube” before the mixer ensure that the reagents are already at target temperature before they are brought together.
+For this reason, Vapourtec has included the mixer that precedes the reactor within the cooled housing, along with the actual reactor, so the reagents are already in the cooled zone when they first meet.
+Not only that but the lengths of the “pre-cooling tube” before the mixer ensure that the reagents are already at the target temperature before they are brought together.